Josephboadi/short-link-app/readme.md

 # Short Link

-This is a link shortener built on Meteor and react
+This is a link shortener built on Meteor and react for learning purpose

 ## Authors